 Senior citizens 60 years of age or older may be eligible for a tuition waiver if they qualify for the Senior Adults Scholarship Program.

-Applicants must meet the following conditions:Must comply with the College admission standards as noted in theAdmission Classification & Eligibility Information portion of this catalog.
+Applicants must meet the following conditions:

+Must comply with the College admission standards as noted in the portion of this catalog.